 If you charge your tenants with anything other than what is listed above, such as ‘referencing fees’, ‘inventory costs’, or costs associated with ‘professional end of tenancy cleaning’ services, then you’ve most likely unlawfully charged your tenants with a “Prohibited Payment”, which is punishable by hefty fines, starting from £5,000.

 For more details, refer to the “Tenant Fees Act 2019” blog post.

 Deregulation Act 2015

-I want to end on a quick note, which isn’t really a legal obligation, but more so a consequence of not complying with some of requirements above.
+This isn’t really a legal obligation, but more so a consequence of not complying with some of requirements listed above.